 You can set up connections here: https://account.tagboard.com/dashboard#account-connections

-Note: Make sure you’re logged in to the correct brand Twitter and Instagram accounts.
+Note: Make sure you’re logged in to the correct brand Twitter account.

 Message Templates are the requests that we send to content creators on your behalf.
 They are unique to each network, and you must have at least 3 (we recommend many more) per network.
 They must be significantly different from each other, and contain a few key fields.

 Message Templates configuration is available from the Account Dashboard, under the Content rights menu.
-At the top of the screen there are tabs for both Twitter and Instagram.
-You’ll need to modify all settings for both networks.
-This guide will cover the process for one.
+At the top of the screen, there is a tab for Twitter.
+You’ll need to modify all settings for this network.
+This guide will cover the process.

 - Setup your custom hashtag.
 We use this as an affirmative for the content creator to grant you rights, and as our core way to index content.
 Make sure it’s something unique and on brand.
 We’ll cover Custom Terms of Service later in this guide.
 Click Save.

 - Click Add New to add a new template.

 - You can modify existing templates with the pencil icon, or delete with the trash icon.
 However, you always need to have at least three present.